SwatDoge/SOTTQKD2/docs/unmerged/api/GAME/ADS.md

 # Ads
+A feature rushed in by Yendis entertainment, never worked.
 ## Video advertisement <Badge type="danger" text="broken"/>
 :::tip
-You're (supposed to) be able to play a video ad every 5 minutes.
+You would've been able to play a video ad every 5 minutes.
 :::

 ```krunkscript